Alternative Search Engines: Is Someone Eating Google’s Lunch?

 Microsoft’s Copilot, powered by OpenAI’s GPT-4 Turbo and DALL-E 3, was anticipated to be a game-changer.
 The announcement of Copilot, also known as Bing AI Chat, led to a notable bump in Microsoft’s stock price.
 However, its impact on search behavior has been modest.

+“If you look at the traffic to bing.com/chat, it’s only modest compared to Google’s billions,” says Bernard.
 Despite the hype, Copilot has yet to significantly alter user preferences for traditional search engines.

 Gemini

 Google’s response to the AI revolution is Gemini, previously known as Apprentice Bard.
-Launched in early 2024, Gemini has shown promising traction, with SEMrush estimating traffic to its domain at around 11 million visitors in March 2024.
+Gemini has shown promising traction, but compared to the traffic to Google Search, it is still ultimately a small portion of overall search activity.

 Alternative Search Engines